Team-Resourceful/ResourcefulBeesDocs/docs/bee_data/custom_bee_data.md

 ### **Additional Data** (Optional)

-through the use of our API other mods can make their own data
+Through the use of our API other mods can make their own data options.
+The mods would be required to handle their own parsing of the data and syntax for the data.
+Soon we will be adding Java Docs to our classes to helkp
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjgyNDgyMDcyLC0yMDg4NzQ2NjEyXX0=
+eyJoaXN0b3J5IjpbMjAxMTA0NjQ2LC0yMDg4NzQ2NjEyXX0=
 -->